-If there are any signs of damage to your chimney, an inspection can help identify the problem.
-The inspection can also determine if you need to clean your chimney.
+If there are any signs of damage to your chimney, an inspections can help identify the problem.
+The inspection can also determine if you need to clean your fireplace.
 For a quick and affordable chimney cleaning, you can contact Pro Chimney Sweep.

 If you decide not to get your chimney inspected, the likelihood is that it will continue to gather creosote and debris.
 In some cases, animals may try to move into your chimney, too.
 Blockages, creosote buildup, and other issues can lead to problems such as smoke entering your home or chimney fires, which could put your life at risk.
 So to prevent these risks chimney must be inspected.

 When do you need to get a chimney inspection?

 You have to inspect the chimney in the following situations: